justin-l-tom/jt-cwis/README.md

 ![YouTube Data API](media/demo2.gif)

 ### Notify Members
-While group DMs are more limited than servers, one thing that group DMs can do that servers cannot do is notify others when a member starts a call.
+While group chats are more limited than servers, one thing that group chats can do that servers cannot do is notify others when a member starts a call.
 However, if the bot is in your server, members can be pinged when at least two users are in a voice channel.
 This feature can be adjusted or turned off.

 ![Notify Members](media/demo3.gif)